Erebonia/SlayerOps-Automation-Suite/README.md

-# Join the discord with over 16,000 Members!
+# Join the discord with 17,000+ Members!

 Our Discord: https://discord.gg/slayerlegend